awsdocs/aws-control-tower-guide/doc_source/customize-landing-zone.md

 + You can select your top\-level OU names and you can change OU names after you've set up your landing zone\.
 + You can select the names of your shared **Audit** and **Log Archive** accounts, but you cannot change the names after setup\. \(This is a one\-time selection\.\)

-**Select individual AWS Regions**
+**Select AWS Regions**
 + You can customize your landing zone by selecting specific AWS Regions for governance\.
 Follow the steps in the AWS Control Tower console\.
-+ You can select AWS Regions for governance when you update your landing zone\.
++ You can select and de\-select AWS Regions for governance when you update your landing zone\.
-+ After you select a Region for governance, you cannot unselect it\.
++ You can select and de\-select the Region Deny guardrail to control user access to most AWS services in ungoverned AWS Regions\.

 **Customize by adding optional guardrails**
 + Strongly recommended and elective guardrails are optional, which means that you can customize the level of enforcement for your landing zone by choosing which ones to enable\.
 Optional guardrails are not enabled by default\.
++ The optional Data Residency guardrails allow you to customize the Regions in which you store and allow access to your data\.

 ## Customize with AWS CloudFormation templates<a name="customize-with-templates"></a>